Improve Your Sleep

-- Avoid stimulants.
 Stay away from caffeine for at least 12 hours before bedtime and avoid nicotine for several hours before bedtime.
 Avoid any over-the-counter medications that may disturb sleep such as diet pills, decongestants and pain medications that contain caffeine.
 Talk with your doctor or pharmacist about your prescription medicines to determine if they may interfere with sleep.

-- Wake up at the same time each day, even on weekends.
 This consistent pattern will strengthen your internal clock.
 Exposure to bright daylight (or equivalent) at wake-up time for 30 – 60 minutes can help keep your internal clock “on time.”
 This may be particularly important for young adults who tend to have a slower internal clock.

-- Exercise daily over time.
 This improves sleep quality.
 Even 30 minutes of walking daily can improve the quality of your sleep.
 Make sure to finish exercising at least two hours before bedtime to give your body a chance to wind down after the exercise.

-- Reduce disturbances of your sleep.
 Check your bed and bedding for comfort and make note of noises and lights outside your bedroom.
 Attempt to reduce these disturbances so that obtaining sleep becomes easier.
 Make sure the room temperature is comfortable and consider sleeping alone if your bed partner disturbs your sleep with increased movement or snoring.

 Get the help you need now.